Imagine walking into a bright and spacious photography studio, nerves and excitement mingling within you.

 Headshots like the lean-in headshot, where you are leaning in towards the camera, can make headshots seem warmer.

-In headshots like these, your head is turned towards the camera and your shoulders are turned slightly downwards towards the camera as well.
-This headshot pose is good for headshots because it will hopefully make you look more approachable and friendly.
+In headshots like these, your head is turned towards the camera, and your shoulders are turned slightly downwards.
+This pose is good for headshots because it will hopefully make you look more approachable and friendly.

 12. Lean Sideways